The railway can carry up to 80 passengers along the beach for one mile.

 Railway and station information

-Trains run every day until the end of the season weather permitting.
+During the season trains will run every day, weather permitting.
 There are also occasionally planned closures due to major events on the seafront, for example the London to Brighton bike ride.
 These are because of the high numbers of people who use the 12 crossings over the railway tracks to the beach on these days.
-We'll add details of any closures to this web page.
+We add details of any closures to this web page.

 The full train journey from Aquarium Station to Black Rock (Marina) Station usually takes about 12 minutes.
 Allow 30 minutes for a return journey.

 The stations are all accessible by wheelchair.
 Wheelchairs must be folded to fit on the trains.